 If your bus has both a 12 Volt chassis battery bank and a 12 Volt house battery bank and uses one 12 Volt alternator to recharge both, you can easily install one of these Battery Isolation Managers between the chassis battery bank and the house battery bank so the greater load required to recharge the LiFePO4 house battery bank will only flow to that bank for 15 minutes and be off for 20 minutes to keep from overloading the alternator.
 There will be no change in how the alternator recharges your existing chassis battery bank.

-There are devices widely used in marine applications that can help get the correct charge profile to a new LiFePO4 house battery bank if your current regulator cannot be reprogramed or if no lithium specific regulator is available.
+There are devices widely used in marine applications that can help get the correct charge profile to a new LiFePO4 house battery bank if your current regulator cannot be reprogrammed or if no lithium-specific regulator is available.
 These are called, “battery-to-battery chargers”.

 One issue that you will likely read about has to do with the behavior of the battery management system (BMS) built into all LiFePO4 batteries suitable for use in our buses.
 That BMS serves several important purposes.